ayoub-tl/Communication_multimedia/README.md

 # Communication_multimedia
 Communication_multimedia

-Streaming using the sofware encodeur OBS that ypload using the rtmp protcol to server with ip adress of 94.245.92.135
+the streaming server use nginx as both the server for the http (for hls )and rtmp Streaming using the sofware encodeur OBS that ypload using the rtmp protcol to server with ip adress of 94.245.92.135
 ![image](https://user-images.githubusercontent.com/68382823/118396884-dcec1e00-b651-11eb-9283-b31052d06823.png)